Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 ```
 only emits the deprecation notice properly as of [PHP 8.3](https://github.com/php/php-src/pull/11497).

-It should be noted that those signatures were deprecated prior to the introduction of [named parameters](https://wiki.php.net/rfc/named_params),
+It should be noted that the example signatures above were deprecated prior to the introduction of [named parameters](https://wiki.php.net/rfc/named_params),
-which actually allowed to call such functions in 8.0, but this was [corrected in PHP 8.1](https://github.com/php/php-src/commit/afc4d67c8b4e02a985a4cd27b8e79b343eb3c0ad).
+which actually allowed calls to such functions in 8.0, but this was [corrected in PHP 8.1](https://github.com/php/php-src/commit/afc4d67c8b4e02a985a4cd27b8e79b343eb3c0ad).
 [1]

-Therefore, as of PHP 8.1, any parameter that has a default value prior to a required one is effectively required,
+Therefore, as of PHP 8.1, any parameter that has a default value prior to a required one is effectively a required parameter,
 and will throw an `ArgumentCountError` exception if the parameter is not provided,
 be that positionally or via a named argument.
-In consequence, support for implicit nullable types already causes confusions in what should be possible or not.
+In consequence, support for implicit nullable types already causes confusions about what should be permitted and what should not.

-Another issue of implicit nullable types is in relation to class inheritance.
+Another issue with implicit nullable types is in relation to inheritance.
 It is rather confusing that if a child class has the exact same type signature as the parent,
-but a different default value it causes an LSP violation error to be thrown.
+but a different default value, this would cause an LSP violation error to be thrown.

 It should be noted, that prior to PHP 7.1 it was *actually* possible to violate
 the LSP by changing the default value away from `null`.
 This was fixed as part of the introduction of [nullable types](https://wiki.php.net/rfc/nullable_types).

-As it has been established, supporting this "feature" not only causes confusions
+As demonstrated, supporting this "feature" not only causes confusion
-for userland, but is also a source of bugs and unneeded complexity within the engine to handle this edge cases
+for userland, but is also a source of bugs and unneeded complexity within the engine which needs to handle its edge cases
-(e.g. to promote an implicit nullable intersection type to a DNF type),
+(e.g. to promote an implicit nullable intersection type to a DNF type).

-and was added to work around the limitations of PHP 5's primitive type declaration system.
+Implicit nullable types were added to work around the limitations of PHP 5's primitive type declaration system;

-As those limitations do not exist anymore, we propose to deprecate this feature.
+as those limitations do not exist anymore, we propose to deprecate this feature.

 ## Proposal